DAY 01: Airport / Colombo

 Sri Lanka is world-famous for Ceylon Tea.
 Clients will be shown a tea plantation & a factory.
 You will be able to witness the processing of Tea and also taste a cup of nice & hot Ceylon Tea.
 You can buy various different Tea products from the Tea shop.

 Ramboda is a breathtaking natural beauty.
 There are two prominent waterfalls next to each other.
 Clients could take pictures & enjoy the view from a view deck.

-Nuwara Eliya is located at the heart of the hill country 6182 feet above from the sea level.
-The town is situated at 74 km away along Kandy-Nuwara Eliya road and this was rediscovered by British in 1827.
+Nuwara Eliya is located at the heart of the hill country 6182 feet above sea level.
+The town is situated 74 km away along the Kandy-Nuwara Eliya road and this was rediscovered by the British in 1827.
 It is still very much like an old English town with styled Bungalows and buildings.